aroonavdas/cloudkms-terraform-demo/README.md

 - Cloud KMS Admin: `roles/cloudkms.admin` or
 - Owner: `roles/owner`

-The [Project Factory module][project-factory-module] and the [IAM module][iam-module] may be used in combination to provision a service account with the necessary roles applied.

 ### APIs

 A project with the following APIs enabled must be used to host the